And sometimes our modeling sessions are planned.

 I’ve got my evil witches and their evil familiars series started already.
 I just finished the second painting.
 But I need two more.

 The imp was the easiest one to do.
 So many ways to draw an imp.
-For this one, the flying monkeys from the Wizard of Oz was my inspiration.
+For this one, the flying monkeys from the Wizard of Oz were my inspiration.
 I remember seeing those as a kid and they scared the hell out of me.

 What a thing to be scared of!
 Evil flying monkeys?
 Yeah, they scared me big time.